-All panels to be installed as detailed in ACP Concrete Ltd installation instructions.
+All panels to be installed as detailed in ACP Concrete Ltd installation manual.

-Surface treatment of concrete panels is not required prior to use.
-Concrete protection is recommended for all concrete surfaces that may come into contact with corrosive compounds.
+Concrete protection is recommended for all concrete surfaces that may come into contact with silage or silage effluent.

 Check all concrete surfaces for signs of corrosion or mechanical damage.
-Patch repairs should be carried out using high strength epoxy mortar repair compound.
+Ensure all repairs are fully cured before filling.

-Check all walls and floor slabs for cracks.
+Check all walls, floor slabs and outside effluent channels for cracks.
 If any are noticed, contact an engineer for investigation before filling.

-Ensure clear access and operation of escape doors and that any warning notices are all in position and in good order.
+Ensure that safety fences and warning notices are all in position and in good order.

-After the store has been emptied, carry out an annual maintenance inspection as indicated above.
-It is very important to check intumescent joint sealant of any signs of damage and replace as required.
-This should be done well before the store is to be filled again to allow sufficient time for any remedial work to be carried out.
+After the silo has been emptied, carry out an annual maintenance inspection as indicated above.
+This should be done well before the silo is to be filled again to allow sufficient time for any remedial work to be carried out.